Hiroki-Maeda/ninwavelets/README.md

 pip install mne
 ```

-At first, it was written for mne python, but using mne function is ugly way.
+At first, it was written for mne python.
+but using mne function with this package is ugly way.
 (Because it needs inverse Fourier transform to no purpose.)
 Now it has own CWT method.
 It is brand new project, and under heavily development.